Cubent/velgance/TRIAL_SETUP.md

-# Byak Plan 7-Day Trial Setup Guide
+# Byok Plan 7-Day Trial Setup Guide

-This guide explains how to set up the Byak plan with 7-day trial system using Clerk webhooks and Stripe native trials.
+This guide explains how to set up the Byok plan with 7-day trial system using Clerk webhooks and Stripe native trials.

 ## Prerequisites